 The white water rafting on this part of the Zambezi is rated as some of the best in the world, so take this chance to experience the adrenalin-inducing adventure.
 Other options include cultural tours, horseback riding and tram rides across Victoria Falls Bridge, amongst other options.

 Set off early this morning, crossing into Zambia and driving up to Lusaka in our purpose built adventure vehicle.
 The roads get rougher and the landscapes more rural as we head to a game farm near Lusaka, the capital of Zambia.
-Arriving in the late afternoon, you can take a dip in the pool and look out for game at the private reserve, including buffalos, zebras and antelopes.
+Arriving in the late afternoon, you can take a dip in the pool, unwind at the bar and look out for wildlife in the private reserve, including buffalos, zebras and antelopes.

 On day 24 we complete the journey to Mfuwe village at the South Luangwa National Park, one of the finest wildlife reserves in Africa.

 Reaching the remote Luangwa Valley by late morning we set up camp along the river and have the chance to embark on an optional game drive in the wild South Luangwa Park.
+In season, you can embark on a walking safari instead of a drive, exploring the bush on foot with a trained guide.
 Alternatively, you have the option of visiting a local village to get a taste of Zambian culture.